 This paper draws on key data collected on Jersey.
-Our data sources include regulatory reports, legislation, regulation and news available at 31.12.20102.
-The full data set is available here3.
+Our data sources include regulatory reports, legislation, regulation and news available at 31.12.2012.
+The full data set is available here.
 Our assessment is based on the 15 Key Financial Secrecy Indicators (KFSIs, below), reflecting the legal and financial arrangements of Jersey.
-Details of these indicators are noted in the following table and all background data can be found on the Mapping Financial Secrecy web site4.
-This data is the basis on which the Financial Secrecy Index5 is compiled.
+Details of these indicators are noted in the following table and all background data can be found on the Financial Secrecy web site.